CMU-07-120/intro-to-software-construction/homework2.md

 ### Copy over favorites.txt from HW1 into the repository for HW2

-Override the default `favorites.txt` in the HW2 repository with your favorites list from HW1.
+Override the contents of `favorites.txt` in the HW2 repository with your favorites list from HW1.

 ### Provide writeups/bug reports on 2 out of the 3 sorting programs